-I offer one-on-one writing coaching services, and group workshops.
-I specialize in speculative genres (science fiction, fantasy, horror).
-If you need an editor, I can recommend one.
+I offer one-on-one writing coaching services and group workshops.
+I specialize in speculative genres (science fiction, fantasy, horror) and short stories.

-David F. Shultz (MA, BEd, OCT) writes and edits speculative fiction from Toronto, ON, where he also runs the 600-member Toronto Science Fiction and Fantasy Writers group and is lead editor for the TDotSpec Inc, where he has overseen the production of five Amazon #1 best-selling anthologies.
-His over-fifty published works are featured or forthcoming through publications such as Abyss & Apex, Third Flatiron, and Diabolical Plots.
+David F. Shultz (MA, BEd, OCT) writes and edits speculative fiction and poetry from Toronto, ON, where he also runs the 700+ member Toronto Science Fiction and Fantasy Writers group and is lead editor for the TDotSpec Inc, where he has overseen the production of six Amazon #1 best-selling anthologies.
+His over-seventy published works are featured or forthcoming through publications such as Augur, Third Flatiron, and Diabolical Plots.
 More information can be found at www.davidfshultz.com/about.

 “As a novice writer this was a very helpful and constructive experience.
 David was professional and incredibly knowledgeable, providing insight into methods and techniques standard to the craft.
 As I lacked any formal training, it was invigorating to receive professional help.”